oddbird/sassdoc-theme-herman/CONFIGURATION.md

 - Default: `Array` containing the [Herman Sass importer][sass-importer], which supports `~` imports for external modules installed via npm or Yarn.

-Array of functions
+Array of importer objects
 used to resolve `@use` and `@import` file paths.
-Passed through to Sass [importers] option when compiling `@example sass/scss` annotations.
+Passed through to the Dart Sass [importers] option when compiling `@example sass/scss` annotations.
 See our [`@example` documentation][example-docs-scss].